-The problem with all of these doctrines is that ALL of them are based on Tradition alone.
+The problem with all of these doctrines is that NONE of them are taught in Scripture and ALL of them are based on Tradition alone.

 It is interesting to note that some Catholics (Such as Orthodox Christians) do not accept the positions of Rome mentioned above.
 They do however have a very, very high view of Mary as the holy Mother of God!